List of esports games: Arena of Valor

 Arena of Valor also has two annual world championship tournaments; Arena of Valor International Championship (AIC) and Arena of Valor World Cup (AWC).
 AIC is a tournament where teams from across the world participate to earn profit and glory for their own esport organisation, while AWC is a tournament where teams participate under the banner of their national flag to represent their own country.

 The first AIC was held in South Korea from November 23 to November 26, 2017.
 The event attracted more than 36,000,000 online viewers, breaking mobile game records worldwide and has since become the leading standard of mobile eSports.
 The game occupying the top positions of mobile game rankings in Asia for months has also received the honor of Google Play's Best of 2017 Game award in Europe.
 The second AIC tournament was held in Thailand from November 23 to December 16, 2018.
 The tournament increased the number of competing teams to 16, with teams competing for the title and a proportion of the prize pool worth $600,000 (£460,000).
 The third AIC tournament was also held in Thailand from November 5 to November 24, 2019.
 It featured an additional all-new 1v1 competition, where one player represents each team and the winner walking away with $5,000.

 The first Arena of Valor World Cup (AWC) tournament was held in Los Angeles, United States, from July 17 to July 28, 2018.
 A total prize pool of $500,000 made AWC one of the largest mobile eSports tournaments in gaming history.
 A total of nine regions competed for the grand prize, which includes Taiwan - Hong Kong - Macau, Thailand, Vietnam, Malaysia - Singapore - Philippines, Indonesia, South Korea, North America, Latin America and Europe.
 Additionally, the tournament host selected three Wildcard teams to participate in AWC.
 The second AWC tournament was held in Danang, Vietnam, from June 27 to July 14, 2019, with the same total prize pool of $500,000.
 The second AWC also marks Japan's first participation in an AOV international tournament since the game introduced their Japanese server on November 30, 2018.

 The third Arena of Valor World Cup for 2020 was canceled due to COVID-19 pandemic.

 Mobile Legends: Bang Bang

 Mobile Legends: Bang Bang is a mobile multiplayer online battle arena developed and published by Moonton.
 The game hosted its MSC 2019 (MLBB Southeast Asia Cup 2019) with a total prize pool of US$120,000 featuring 12 teams from Indonesia, Malaysia, Singapore, Myanmar, Philippines, Laos, Thailand, Cambodia, and Vietnam.
 The world scene tournament was dubbed as M1 2019 (MLBB World Championship 2019), consist of 16 teams from 14 countries with a prize pool of US$250,000 and was held at Axiata Arena in Kuala Lumpur, Malaysia.

+Brawl Stars

+Brawl Stars is a mobile multiplayer game by supercell.